intel/neural-compressor/examples/pytorch/eager/recommendation/README.md

   random_seed: 9527
 ```
 Here we set accuracy target as tolerating 0.01 relative accuracy loss of baseline.
 The default tuning strategy is basic strategy.
 The timeout 0 means early stop as well as a tuning config meet accuracy target.
-> **Note** : Intel® Low Precision Optimization Tool does NOT support "mse" tuning strategy for pytorch framework
+> **Note** : Intel® Neural Compressor does NOT support "mse" tuning strategy for pytorch framework

 ### prepare
 PyTorch quantization requires two manual steps: